 Additionally, WIOA allows governors to reserve 15 percent of state funds (discretionary funds) to support innovative projects that enhance opportunities for employment and economic opportunity, particularly for job seekers who face barriers to employment.
 Under the leadership of Governor Ron DeSantis, the state workforce development board will use WIOA funding to chart new and expanded pathways to employment, education, training and support services for Floridians who need additional workforce-readiness help on their path to self-sufficiency and economic prosperity.
-To support this vision, the Governor's discretionary funds were allocated to support initiatives that close achievement and attainment gaps for Floridians, build on evidence-based practices to serve job seekers facing barriers to employment and promote strategic and cross-sector partnerships through the Get There Faster: FY 2021-2022 WIOA Governor's Reserve Plan for Improved Workforce and Education Systems Alignment.
-These grants are currently active with four LWDBs and are in various phases of implementation.

-As part of the Get There Faster Plan, \$5,454,000 in priority commitments were targeted to at-risk individuals who are receiving SNAP or TANF benefits, recovering from substance use disorders, or returning citizens who were justice-involved.
-The funds will provide opportunities to improve education and work skills needed to enhance employability and the likelihood of achieving economic self-sufficiency.
+To support this vision, the Governor's discretionary funds were allocated to support initiatives that close achievement and attainment gaps for Floridians, build on evidence-based practices to serve job seekers facing barriers to employment and promote strategic and cross-sector partnerships through the Get There Faster program.
+The funds will provide opportunities to targeted populations to improve education and work skills needed to enhance employability and the likelihood of achieving economic self-sufficiency.
 Participants will receive ongoing intensive employment services and support aimed at removing employment barriers, increasing participants' likelihood of obtaining and maintaining unsubsidized employment, and decreasing their reliance on public assistance benefits.
-These funds were awarded through competitive grant opportunities to LWDBs, state colleges and technical colleges.
-Applicants must demonstrate how their proposed initiatives will be sustained to have long-term impact in enabling program participants to gain and retain employment and attain self-sufficiency and collaboration with the LWDBs to ensure all participants are determined WIOA eligible and supported with case management services.
+The Get There Faster funds were awarded through competitive grant opportunities to LWDBs, state colleges and technical colleges.
+Applicants had to demonstrate how their proposed initiatives will be sustained to have long-term impact in enabling program participants to gain and retain employment and attain self-sufficiency.